 Know more about China’s unique eCommerce and mobile payment ecosystem.

 Social media apps

 Social media has evolved from being a mere platform of expression.
 Now it has become a marketplace for sales and promotions, which has been accelerated by the pandemic.
-Generation Z are prolific with social media and tend to have more profiles, check their accounts more frequently, and spend longer amounts of time browsing.
-With this type of behavior, Gen Zs are more likely to be influenced by friends and celebrities which could result in them following brands and finding purchase inspirations to influence their transactions.
+Generation Z is prolific with social media and tends to have more profiles, check their accounts more frequently, and spend longer amounts of time browsing.
+With this type of behavior, Gen Zs are more likely to be influenced by friends and celebrities which could result in the following brands and finding purchase inspirations to influence their transactions.

-In one study done by McKinsey (November 2020) on Gen Z’s spending habits, they found that 51% of Gen Z consumers consider official brand social media accounts as one of their top three sources of influence, while 44% of them counted bloggers and online influencers as part of their top three sources of influence when making a purchase.
-Douyin (parent of tiktok) is top of mind when it comes to social media apps as well as Dianping and Meituan because they offer reviews, discussion forums, and group buying options.
+In one study on Gen Z’s spending habits, they found that 51% of Gen Z consumers consider official brand social media accounts as one of their top three sources of influence, while 44% of them counted bloggers and online influencers as part of their top three sources of influence when making a purchase.
+Douyin (parent of TikTok) is top of mind when it comes to social media apps as well as Dianping and Meituan because they offer reviews, discussion forums, and group buying options.